wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 But we will loose money playing bandits we don't *think* are good.

-But we do better by exploring and exploiting at the same time?
+Could we do better by exploring and exploiting at the same time?

 How would *you* solve this?